01 of 08

 - Scoop up a load of grout onto the grout float, using one end of the float.
 Do not cover the entire float with grout.

-- Apply the grout to the tile, working from the bottom upwards, and holding the float at an approximately 45-degree angle.
+- Apply the grout to the tile, working from the bottom of the section upwards, and holding the float at an angle of about 45 degrees.
 Sweep diagonally across the tile, forcing the grout into the joints.

 Reload the float and continue to apply grout to complete the first section.